nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User decides to add a new log to a specific contact.
-2. User keys in necessary details with the one-line command
+2. User keys in necessary details with the one-line command.
 3. Amigos displays the contact and the specific log.

     Use case ends.